Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 git commit -am 'some other changes'
 ```

 <b>Step 10</b> Now you are ready to deploy.
-Deploy your changes to heroku using git push.
+Deploy your changes to heroku using git push.You need to push your currenty local branch `deploymnent` to the `master` branch on heroku to redeploy it.
 ```
-git push heroku master
+git push heroku deployment:master
 ```

 You can repeat step 9 ~ 10 to keep working on your project and redeploy it.
 Heroku will redeploy